anthonyamar/my-second-brain/Ideas/Keeping track of ideas.md

 I really like having new #ideas, talk about it, being challenged by people or challenge friends on their ideas.
 As soon as I remember, I always had a ton of ideas at any moment of the day, mostly on evenings or at night.
 I can get really obsesed by some of them sometimes and like, even until staying awake all night long to work on it.

 Until I discovered [digital gardens](Digital%20garden.md), I wasn't very focus on keeping ideas somewhere.
-By reading here and there about #workflow, #zettelkasten, #second-brain and getting inspirations from people who're really into these, I told myself that I should really keep more about my ideas.
+By reading here and there about #workflow, [Zettelkasten](The%20zettelkasten%20method%20and%20how%20to%20take%20smart%20notes.md), #second-brain and getting inspirations from people who're really into these, I told myself that I should really keep more about my ideas.

 So here it is!
 A folder entirely dedicated to idea. 💡